ohduran/ohduran.github.io/_posts/2018-11-24-skin-in-the-game.md

     Universal behaviour is great on paper, disastrous in practice.
 We are local, practical animals, and we are sensitive to scale.
 We need practical rules; the general and the abstract tend to attract self-righteous psychopaths.

-    Universalism is dangerous taken two or three steps too far, conflating the micro and the macro, in the same way *platonification* was, that is, mistaking the map for the territory.

 4. Fat Tony

     Fat Tony is our archetype: the exact opposite of those belonging to the interventionistas.
 He is the stereotype of a trader like those portrayed in Liars Poker.